NETWAYS/jenkins-training/Distributed/04_add_slave.md

 * Steps:
  * Add the agent using the credentials
  * Configure the project so it runs on the agent only
- * Use the information from the log to fix build errors

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Adding And Using Agents